-The school is currently full in all year groups (December 2018).
-There is a waiting list in place at present for all year groups which currently holds 54 children.
+The school is currently full in all year groups (July 2021).
+There is a waiting list in place at present for all year groups.
 If you have any queries regarding admissions to our school please contact Mrs Clayson in the School Office on 01604 665860 or via email@example.com

 Places will be allocated to pupils who have a statement of SEN or EHC plan that names the school as appropriate provision.

 1.Looked after children, and all previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.